KatharineME/SocialMedia.how/instagram.md

 Add keywords in bio.

-Write long and descriptive captions that include keywords for posts.
+Write long and descriptive captions that include keywords.

 Use between 15-30 hashtags on posts.